demasy/Oracle-FNDLOAD-Loader/README.md

 <br>

  ### Contributing to the Oracle FNDLOAD scripts
 We welcome you to join and contribute to the Oracle FNDLOAD Scripts.
-If you are interested in helping please don’t hesitate to contact on an e-mail: founder@egyptianprogrammers.com
+If you are interested in helping, please don’t hesitate to contact on e-mail: founder@demasy.io

 <br>